yaywonah/Blog-Preview-Card/README.md

 ### What I learned

-centering a div horizontally and vertically adding a background color to text using span instead of directly styling the header tags change the color of hover link text
+- centering a div horizontally and vertically
+- adding a background color to text
+- using span instead of directly styling the header tags

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+- change the color of hover link text

 ## Author